Phala-Network/phala-wiki/content/docs/developer/your-first-confidential-contract.md

 The core of the frontend development is the definition of the type mapping between frontend and backend.
 We recommend reading the [Polkadot.js tutorials on type](https://polkadot.js.org/docs/api/start/types.extend).

-## Access HTTP Service in Confidential Contract
+## Advanced Feature: Access HTTP Service in Confidential Contracts

 In the traditional smart contract model, all the input data to the contract need to be sent from on-chain transactions.
 If a contract depends on some off-chain information, like the current price of BTC, it needs to get such information from a special kind of infrastructure called [blockchain oracle](https://en.wikipedia.org/wiki/Blockchain_oracle).
 What's more, a smart contract can't initiate a request to the off-chain service.